Practice Dr. Katmer

 apoplexy

-Thrombophlebitisas well as circulatory disorders after tissue transplantation (plastic and reconstructive surgery).
+Thrombophlebitisas well as in cases of circulatory disorders after tissue transplantation (plastic and reconstructive surgery).

 What do leeches do to us?